 - Innovative Solar Business Models: RMI is working with the DOE to investigate how high PV penetration levels disrupt standard utility models and to identify the sources of value that utilities could capture to encourage them to actively support widespread solar adoption.

 - Solar Financing: We are working with partners to develop new financing solutions that help remove the large, upfront capital burden on owners and developers and to develop processes that allow investors to assess the impact of solar PV on both immediate and long-term risk.
+This includes the trusolarTM initiative and our recent release of the NREL-RMI soft cost roadmap.

 Past Projects: Visit Solar PV Balance of System to see what we've done in the past.